 Students must also fulfill a breadth requirement.
-This requirement can be fulfilled with two or more courses in any subfield or the fulfillment of any of the Graduate School's Interdisciplinary Specializations or Graduate Minors (for a full list see graduate Options), which require between 10 and 20 hours of coursework.
+This requirement can be fulfilled with two or more courses in any subfield or the fulfillment of any of the Graduate School's Interdisciplinary Specializations or Graduate Minors (for a full list see gradsch.osu.edu/degree-options), which require between 10 and 20 hours of coursework.
 Students may also design their own specializations in consultation with their academic advisor and with the approval of the GSC.
 Regardless of which path is chosen, courses taken for a breadth requirement may not be double-counted for other requirements.